pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 1. Fork and Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start by forking the pairinteraction repository to your GitHub account by clicking the :github:`"Fork" <fork>` button on
+Start by forking the PairInteraction repository to your GitHub account by clicking the :github:`"Fork" <fork>` button on
 the repository's page.
 This action creates your own version of the repository, enabling you to perform changes freely.

 Once forked, clone the repository to your local machine to start working on the files directly.